 One of Albuquerque's best assets is the fact that each year offers four distinct and comfortable seasons.
 While each season has wonderful and unique qualities, Albuquerque's fall months just might be the most exciting time of the year.
 When the temperatures start to drop, the balloons will soon rise!
-The Albuquerque International Balloon Fiesta, presented by Canon, Oct.
-7-15, 2017, is the largest ballooning event in the world.
+The Albuquerque International Balloon Fiesta, Oct.
+2-10, 2021, is the largest ballooning event in the world.
 What started with 13 balloons in a mall parking lot in 1972 has flourished into a world-class event, with hundreds of balloons dotting the skies every year.

 If you're visiting Albuquerque for the Balloon Fiesta, here are some tips to help you plan your trip.